 • Your e-mail address and mailing address so the recipient can thank you.

 • A personal note, if you wish.

-How to Send It• The post office offers a flat rate priority box that costs $11, regardless of weight, for shipments going to APO/FPO addresses.
+• The post office offers a flat rate priority box that costs $11, regardless of weight, for shipments going to APO/FPO addresses.
 Timing counts: Packages can take up to three weeks to reach the Middle East―so if you’re sending something pegged to a holiday, birthday, or special occasion, plan accordingly.